-Warning Signs that You May Have Been Drugged
+Warning Signs that You May Have Been Drugged with GHB

 There are several warning signs you can look for if you think you were given GHB without your knowledge.
 It may be difficult to predict exactly how the drug will react in your body, but some of the factors that influence how the drug will affect you include weight, gender, metabolism, and any other substances in your body.

 - Waking up feeling hungover or experiencing memory lapses.